prashantkul/llm-security/README.md

 ## Features
 - Google Cloud Model Armor for a comprehensive prompt attacks.
 (Feature in Private preview, not yet GA)
 - Huggingface DeBerta model for prompt injection detection.
+- LangChain and LangSmith integration to show the flow of the verifications

 ## Models
 - Huggingface